John Carver (governor): Mayflower voyage

 Carver and his wife Katherine boarded Mayflower with five servants and seven year-old Jasper More, one of the four children of the More family who were sent in the care of the Pilgrims.
 Carver seems to have been elected governor of the Mayflower for the duration of the Atlantic crossing.

 The Mayflower anchored off Cape Cod in November, 1620, and the Mayflower Compact was signed aboard ship on November 11; it became the first governing document for Plymouth Colony.
 Carver may have been the author of the Compact, and was definitely its first signer.
 He was subsequently chosen to be governor of Plymouth Colony.

 Life in Plymouth

 The first winter in Plymouth Colony was exceedingly difficult, as the colonists suffered greatly from lack of shelter, diseases such as scurvy, and general conditions on board ship.
 Nearly half the Mayflower passengers died in the course of a few months.
 The first will drawn up in New England was that of William Mullins, and it was written on his behalf by Carver while Mullins was on his deathbed.
 It was signed as the last will and testament of Mullins by Carver, Mayflowers captain Christopher Jones, and the ship's surgeon Giles Heale.
 This is the only known copy of Carver's signature.

 On March 22, 1621, Governor Carver and Wampanoag leader Massasoit worked out a treaty of peace and mutual protection.
 This treaty lasted for more than half a century.

-Carver died in April or May 1621, aged 56 years, and his wife died five or six weeks later.